-Annual assessments administered are as follows: EOG Science at grades five and eight and the related alternate assessments (NCEXTEND1).
-The assessments are reported as four academic achievement levels (Not Proficient, Level 3, Level 4, and Level 5) with Levels 3-5 demonstrating Grade-Level Proficiency and Levels 4-5 demonstrating on track for Career and College Readiness.
-SPG calculations use scores that meet Grade-Level Proficiency (Levels 3-5).
+Annual assessments administered are as follows: EOG science at grades five and eight and the related NCEXTEND1 alternate assessments.
+The assessments are reported as four academic achievement levels (i.e., Not Proficient, Level 3, Level 4, and Level 5) with Levels 3-5 demonstrating Grade-Level Proficiency and Levels 4-5 demonstrating on track for Career and College Readiness.
+SPG calculations use scores that meet Grade-Level Proficiency (i.e., Levels 3-5).

-- 1. The denominator includes all current year assessments for eligible students in membership (i.e., enrolled in a school) at grades five and eight. - Students who are in their first or second year in a U.S. school are not included in proficiency calculations. - Students with an NCDPI approved medical exemption are excluded from all relevant proficiency calculations. - 2.
+- 1. The denominator includes all current year assessments for eligible students in membership (i.e., enrolled in a school) at grades five and eight. - Students who are in their first or second year in a US school are not included in proficiency calculations. - Students with a medical exemption approved by the Office of Accountability and Testing are excluded from all relevant proficiency calculations. - 2.
 The numerator is based on the number of students scoring Grade-Level Proficiency.
-Annual assessments for SPGs are calculated by determining the percentage of students who score at Level 3 or higher. - Students who score below Level 3 on an EOG assessment (or the NCEXTEND1 Alternate) in the current school year and obtain a higher score while enrolled in a summer program (i.e., completed and test scores are submitted) before the published end of the accountability year, have the higher score replace the lower score in the performance calculations.
+Annual assessments for SPGs are calculated by determining the percentage of students who score at Level 3 or higher.

+• Students who score below Level 3 on an EOG or NCEXTEND1 assessment in the current school year and obtain a higher score while enrolled in a summer program that is completed and test scores are submitted before the published end of the accountability year, have the higher score replace the lower score in the performance calculations.

-2.6.
-Biology End-of-Course Proficiency Calculation
+2.6 Biology End-of-Course Proficiency Calculation

-Annual assessments administered are as follows: EOC Biology and the alternate assessment (NCEXTEND1).
-The assessments are reported as four academic achievement levels (Not Proficient, Level 3, Level 4, and Level 5) with Levels 3-5 demonstrating Grade-Level Proficiency and Levels 4-5 demonstrating on track for Career and College Readiness.
-SPG calculations use scores that meet grade-level proficiency (Levels 3-5).
+Annual assessments administered are as follows: EOC biology and the related NCEXTEND1 alternate assessment.
+The assessments are reported as four academic achievement levels (i.e., Not Proficient, Level 3, Level 4, and Level 5) with Levels 3-5 demonstrating Grade-Level Proficiency and Levels 4-5 demonstrating on track for Career and College Readiness.
+SPG calculations use scores that meet grade-level proficiency (i.e., Levels 3-5).

-- 1. The denominator includes all current year assessments for eligible students in membership (i.e., enrolled in a school) in high school courses in which an EOC assessment is required. - Students who are in their first or second year in a U.S. school are not included in proficiency calculations. - For schools starting with grade nine, biology assessments taken prior to grade nine are banked to grade nine for calculations.
-Banked biology scores are not included in the school where the student took the assessment at grade eight unless it is the same school in grade nine. - Students with an NCDPI approved medical exemption are excluded from all relevant proficiency calculations. - 2.
+- 1. The denominator includes all current year assessments for eligible students in membership (i.e., enrolled in a school) in high school courses in which an EOC assessment is required. - Students who are in their first or second year in a US school are not included in proficiency calculations. - For schools starting with grade nine, biology assessments taken prior to grade nine are banked to grade nine for calculations.
+Banked biology scores are not included in the school where the student took the assessment at grade eight unless it is the same school in grade nine. - Students with a medical exemption approved by the Office of Accountability and Testing are excluded from all relevant proficiency calculations. - 2.
 The numerator is based on the number of students scoring at Grade-Level Proficient.
-Annual assessments for SPGs are calculated by determining the percentage of students who score at Level 3 or higher. - If two valid scores are received in the same accountability year for a student enrolled in a course that requires an EOC, the higher score is used for proficiency calculations. - Students earning credit through the Credit by Demonstrated Mastery program in a course that administers an EOC assessment is counted as proficient. - Students who score below Level 3 on an EOC assessment (or the NCEXTEND1 Alternate) in the current school year and obtain a higher score while enrolled in a summer program (i.e., completed and test scores are submitted) before the published end of the accountability year, have the higher score replace the lower score in their performance calculations for SPG.
+Annual assessments for SPGs are calculated by determining the percentage of students who score at Level 3 or higher. - If two valid scores are received in the same accountability year for a student enrolled in a course that requires an EOC, the higher score is used for proficiency calculations. - Students earning credit through the Credit by Demonstrated Mastery program in a course that administers an EOC assessment is counted as proficient. - Students who score below Level 3 on an EOC or the related NCEXTEND1 assessment in the current school year and obtain a higher score while enrolled in a summer program that is completed and test scores are submitted before the published end of the accountability year, have the higher score replace the lower score in their performance calculations for SPG.

-2.7.
-Combined The ACT/WorkKeys Proficiency Calculation (Grade Twelve)
+2.7 Combined The ACT/WorkKeys Proficiency Calculation (Grade Twelve)